St. Patrick's Day parades turn pandemic blues Irish green

 The city’s famed Fifth Avenue was awash with green, as hordes of revelers took to sidewalks amid damp skies to take part in the tradition for the first time in two years.

-“The pandemic,” she said.
+“The pandemic,” she said as the first marching band passed by Thursday morning.
 “I don’t think it’s over.
 But I think a lot of people feel like, wow, we could finally go to a parade and not worry.
-But I think everybody has to worry,” she said as the first marching band passed by Thursday morning.
+But I think everybody has to worry.”

-“I love St. Patrick’s Day.
-It’s one of my favorite, favorite holidays,” said Brucia, who is Irish and was clad in green, including a shamrock on her cheek.

 The day held great importance for a city still reeling from the outbreak.